The Nokia 8 may come to the US and China after all

 Up until now, it's been reported that HMD Global, the company that licenses the Nokia phone brand, had no plans to release the Nokia 8 in these two countries.
 But now, it's suggested that the company could instead launch a "custom" Nokia 8 variant specially for the US and China.

 The Nokia 8 -- unveiled just last week -- is the brand's first truly premium Android phone.
 HMD Global picked up the Nokia name from Microsoft last year and pivoted the operating system from Windows Phone to Android.
 Earlier this year we saw the release of the Nokia 3, 5, 6 -- which are all affordable or midrange Android devices.
-The Nokia 8's premium status puts it in competition with other flagship Android devices like the Galaxy S8, LG G6, and Google Pixel.
-But the Nokia brand could miss a huge competitivie opportunity by skipping the US or China, two major global smartphone markets.
+The Nokia 8's premium status puts it in competition with other flagship Android devices such as the Galaxy S8, LG G6 and Google Pixel.
+But the Nokia brand could miss a huge competitivie opportunity by skipping the US or China, two of the biggest global phone markets.

 The report also suggests the US could get a Nokia 8 with more RAM than its global counterpart.
 But it's still not clear when this would come.
 The report adds that China may take priority over the US in getting the phone, so US customers would have to be patient.

-The Nokia 8 packs in premium features like a Snapdragon 835 processor, ZEISS optics dual-camera, and quick charge capabilities.
-The phone is expected to roll out throughout September at a price of 599 euros, which converts to $705, £550 and AU$890.
+The Nokia 8 packs in premium features like a Snapdragon 835 processor, Zeiss optics dual-camera, and quick charge capabilities.
+The phone is expected to roll out throughout September at a price of 599 euros, which converts to $705 or AU$890.
+It's expected to cost £599 in the UK.

 HMD Global did not respond to a request for comment.